 Parking is located directly across from the terminal building and is available for cars, motorbikes and bicycles.
 The parking lot is open 24 hours a day, with both short and long-term parking options offered at varying costs.
 For details on prices, it’s best to refer here.
-CCTV is used in the lot, as well as automatic number plate recognition technology, giving you peace of mind when leaving your vehicle for longer periods.
-Payment can be made at the payment machines at the barrier when exiting with debit or card or at the entry to the car park with debit or card.
+CCTV is used in the lot, as well as automatic number plate recognition technology.
+Therefore giving you peace of mind when leaving your vehicle for longer periods.
+Pay either at the payment machines at the barrier when exiting with debit or card, or the car park entrance with debit or card.

 Transportation to Da Nang City and Hoi An

 With Hoi An situated only 30 kilometres from Da Nang Airport, it’s a relatively quick and easy trip!
 The journey can take anywhere from 45 to 90 minutes, depending on your choice of transport.
 In addition there are a number of transport options to choose from, including private car, Hoi An Express Airport shuttle, Grab, local bus, tourist bus, and motorbike taxi.
 To get all the details about transport options and which is right for you, make sure to read “How to get from Da Nang to Hoi An.”

 Metered taxi – 450,000 to 600,000 VND (20 to 26 USD)